deknapp/shisp/README.md

 Installation instructions:

-To get the code from git, run https://github.com/deknapp/shisp.git .
+To get the code from git, git clone https://github.com/deknapp/shisp.git .
 You should not need any Python modules that do not come with Python 2.7.10.

+To make sure you can run sampler, you need to run python install.py, which changes the permissions of sampler to allow it to be executed.

-If you have any issues obtaining the code, please email me at nathaniel.knapp@gmail.com.
-The code should work out of the box, by running the executable from your home directory.
+If you have any issues obtaining or running the code, please email me at nathaniel.knapp@gmail.com.
-I tested it using Python 2.7.10.

 Description of algorithm: